By the New State Falconry Association

 In recent years despite his failing health, he generously offered his land at

-the site for the association’s annual picnic and fall field meet.
+the site for the associations annual picnic and fall field meet.
 He often gave

 demonstrations on trapping and hoodmaking.